Krissh1811/myowngit/README.md

 3. **Branch References**: Branches are simply pointers to commit hashes
 4. **Staging Area**: Changes are staged before committing

-## 🎯 Educational Purpose

-This project is designed to help understand:
-- How Git stores data internally
-- The concept of content-addressable storage
-- How branches and merging work
-- The staging area concept
-- Remote repositories and synchronization

-## 🤝 Contributing

-This is an educational project, but contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest improvements
-- Add new features
-- Improve documentation

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Inspired by the original Git version control system